vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 .. note::

-    To list all columns in a ``vDataFrame``, including non-numerical columns, use the :py:func:`~verticapy.vDataFrame.get_columns` method.
+    To list all columns in a :py:mod:`vDataFrame`, including non-numerical columns, use the :py:func:`~verticapy.vDataFrame.get_columns` method.

 You can then use this truncated list of columns in another method call; for instance, to compute a correlation matrix: